Tuesday, December 17, 2013

 Congressman Floro Crisologo's Office

 The Crisologo Museum was established to perpetuate the congressman's memories.
-He died from a tragic event; in 1970 while in the church, he was shot in the head by a still unidentified gunman.
-With this, the century old family mansion was converted to a museum showcasing private possessions of the family.
+He died from a tragic event; in 1970, while in the church, he was shot in the head by a still unidentified gunman.
+With this, the century-old family mansion was converted into a museum showcasing the private possessions of the family.

 Tuesday, December 3, 2013